 Ans: An alternative to the ‘top' command is to use ‘# prstat –a’ while working on the above mentioning operating system.

 Q4) What do you understand by Solaris?

-It is a UNIX based operating system which supports workstations and server operating from Sun.
-It can also be regarded as a recognized operating system which is widely used.
+Ans: It is a UNIX based operating system which supports workstations and server operating from Sun.
+It can also be regarded as a recognized operating system that is widely used.
 Further, it is available from server vendors and also known as the successor of sun operating system.

 Q5) How many types of installation of the OS are available and explain each of them?

-There are seven types of installation of Solaris operating system and they are as follows:
+Ans: There are seven types of installation of the Solaris operating system and they are as follows: